apache/npanday/README.txt

 Disclaimer:
-Apache NMaven is undergoing incubation at the ASF.
+Apache NPanday is undergoing incubation at the ASF.

 Prerequisites
 * csc.exe must be available on your PATH.
 Usually it can be found in C:\WINDOWS\Microsoft.NET\Framework\[version]
-* NUnit must be installed or otherwise configured, see http://incubator.apache.org/nmaven/getting-started.html
+* NUnit must be installed or otherwise configured, see http://incubator.apache.org/npanday/getting-started.html

 Initial Build
-* The latest version of NMaven requires .NET 2.0+ to build and run NMaven.
+* The latest version of NPanday requires .NET 2.0+ to build and run NPanday.
 This is due to needing the .NET 2.0 AppDomainManagers for executing Maven .NET plugins.
 You may still target your own projects with .NET 1.1 build.
 * On the first build, for Windows execute bootstrap-build.bat [ -DMicrosoft | -DVisualStudio2005 | -DMono ]
  Or on *nix,
     bootstrap-build.sh

-If this is a clean build (meaning that you do not have a ~./m2/nmaven-settings.xml file) then you will also need to make sure that you have csc within your path.
+If this is a clean build (meaning that you do not have a ~./m2/npanday-settings.xml file) then you will also need to make sure that you have csc within your path.
 On subsequent builds, you can just type mvn -f pom.xml install from the command prompt.